Variable Selection for Latent Class Analysis with Application to Low Back Pain Diagnosis

-\begin{itemize} \item \textbf{Initialization}\\ Set $G_{\text{max}}$, the maximum number of clusters to be considered for the data.
+Set $G_{\text{max}}$, the maximum number of clusters to be considered for the data.
 Then when fitting the LCA models, a maximum number $G^*\leq G_{\text{max}}$ of latent classes will be considered at each stage.
-Here $G^*$ is the maximum number of latent classes which satisfies the identifiability condition in $\eqref{eq:3}$ for the set of variables currently taken into account in fitting the LCA model.
+Here $G^*$ is the maximum number of latent classes that satisfies the identifiability condition in $\eqref{eq:3}$ for the set of variables currently taken into account in fitting the LCA model.